Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_B-END.md

 // Important:
 // In Next.js, only variables prefixed with NEXT_PUBLIC_ are exposed to the browser.
 // Since database credentials should stay secret, use environment variables without NEXT_PUBLIC_ prefix.
-// Server Actions run on the server, so they can safely access these env vars.
+// Server Actions run on the server, so they can safely access these env variables.
 // The .env.local file is loaded automatically by Next.js during development and build.
 ```